 How Much Does It Cost to Build a Timber Deck?

-So what’s holding you back from building your dream deck?
+So, what’s holding you back from building your dream deck?

 - Size of the deck

-- Type of timber
+- Type of deck board

 - Accessories, including lumber for bearers and joists, nuts, bolts, posts and fasteners